Sea Cabins on the Ocean condo guide in Isle of Palms

 Most units sleep 4–6 depending on configuration: a queen bed in the bedroom, the hallway bunks, and a queen sleeper sofa in the living area.

-Three variables that set the price
+Three factors that drive price

 Since every unit has the same footprint, price variation comes from three factors:

-- Floor: Top floor (300-series units) consistently sells for $50K-$100K more than first floor (100-series).
+• Floor: Top floor (300-series units) consistently sells for $50K–$100K more than first floor (100-series).
 Second floor (200-series) falls in between.

 Regime fees and what $400 a month covers